 Bond was crying inside — Lazenby wanted to cry outside too — but "James Bond doesn't cry", barked director Peter Hunt.
 Fast forward 43 years later, and James Bond does cry: Daniel Craig in Skyfall at the death of M.

-In For Your Eyes Only, Bond looks equally frightened, and that's not something you could often say about Roger Moore's Bond — but he conveys fear magnificently in this particular sequence.
+In For Your Eyes Only, Bond looks equally frightened.
+That's not something you could often say about Roger Moore's Bond.
+Yet he conveys fear magnificently in this particular sequence.

-Here, Kristatos's heavies, Klaus, Emile Locque, and East German biathlete Erich Kriegler are stalking 007 as he makes his way up to the top of the Olympic ski jumping hill in Cortina.
-The henchmen give Bond the stare of death in the lift, and Bond looks helpless as he mingles in with the tourists.
+Kristatos's heavies — Klaus, Emile Locque and East German biathlete Erich Kriegler — are stalking 007 on Cortina's Olympic ski jump.
+The henchmen give Bond the stare of death in the lift, and Bond looks helpless as he mingles with the tourists.

-07 also does something else in For Your Eyes Only, which isn't synonymous with Roger Moore's Bond or any other for that matter: we see Bond bottle it.
+007 also does something else in For Your Eyes Only, which isn't synonymous with Roger Moore's Bond or any other: we see Bond bottle it.

-Bill Conti's score ramps up the tension, and Bond looks well and truly out of options.
-He jumps the jump, and what follows is more stalking in the woods by Kriegler, more look of sheer terror on Bond's face when he loses his PPK in the snow, and one of the most exciting action sequences ever seen on film, with Conti's pulsating score thrown into the mix.
-James Bond is a desperate man on the run, as the Conti track Runaway suggests.
+Bill Conti's score ramps up the tension, and Bond looks out of options.
+He jumps the jump, and what follows is more stalking in the woods by Kriegler.
+Bond's face shows more terror when he loses his PPK in the snow.

 Moore's Bond was often disgusted, probably because of the late actor's fear of guns and violence in real life.
 He shows absolute contempt for Zorin as he kills Sir Godfrey Tibbett and Howe in cold blood in A View to a Kill: "Don't bother, Stacey.
 He's a psychopath", he scowls.

-Bond looks nauseated in the scene from Live and Let Die when Solitaire tells him he will not succeed upon first meeting: "Rather a sweeping statement, considering we've never met".
-He swiftly cuts off Anya at the mention of his dead wife in The Spy Who Loved Me and looks repulsed at the thought of eating a stuffed sheep's head in Octopussy.
+Bond looks nauseated in the Live and Let Die scene when Solitaire tells him he will not succeed upon first meeting.
+He swiftly cuts off Anya at mentioning his dead wife in The Spy Who Loved Me.
+He looks repulsed at the thought of eating a stuffed sheep's head in Octopussy.

 Timothy Dalton was full of nuances and colossal attention to minor detail, making his Bond so great.
-The suspicion of cigarette smoke he blows out while listening to Koskov's story, how he winces having just sipped a lousy cup of coffee at a fairground, and how he slightly adjusts his grip on the butt of his gun while holding General Pushkin at gunpoint.
+The cigarette smoke of suspicion he blows out while listening to Koskov's story.
+He winces, having just sipped a lousy cup of coffee at a fairground.
+And how he slightly adjusts his grip on the butt of his gun while holding General Pushkin at gunpoint.

-Dalton had Bond stare on coldly as he watched Killefer being mauled to death by a great white shark in Licence to Kill, and there is pure balloon-popping rage in Bond's face and hands after fellow agent Saunders is killed in The Living Daylights by a booby-trapped sliding door.
+Dalton had Bond stare on coldly as he watched Killefer being mauled to death by a great white shark.
+There's pure balloon-popping rage in Bond's face and hands after a booby-trapped sliding door kills fellow agent Saunders.

-Dalton's Bond was every bit the merciless, calculating and professional assassin, and the stage actor was meticulous in delivering what was going on in the mind of James Bond to the audience non-verbally.
+Dalton's Bond was every bit the merciless, calculating and professional assassin.
+The stage actor was meticulous in delivering what was going on in the mind of James Bond to the audience — non-verbally.

 It wasn't until the Daniel Craig era that we saw Bond as battered in Casino Royale.
-Craig's piercing blue eyes demonstrated a steely determination not to give Le Chiffre that password, no matter how hard he beats his manhood and testicles with a piece of rope.
+Craig's piercing blue eyes demonstrated a steely determination not to give Le Chiffre that password.
+That's no matter how hard he beats his manhood and testicles with a piece of rope.

-James Bond, perched on that rock, is full of exhaustion, sadness, and grief — but relief — his revenge mission is finally all over.
+Perched on that rock, James Bond is full of exhaustion, sadness, and grief — but relief — his revenge mission is finally over.
 Sadly, so was Dalton's reign as Bond.

 Copyright © 2018 J W Emery Ltd. All rights reserved.